 About the Amazon Rainforest Journalism Fund

 The Rainforest Journalism Fund aims to support and build capacity of local, regional, and international journalists reporting on issues related to tropical rainforests.
 One of the three rainforest regions of focus is the Amazon Basin, spanning across the continent of South America.
 Here, a dedicated group of journalists with extensive experience covering the Amazon envisioned a resource for strengthening and deepening reporting on rainforest issues.
 Several of them are now advisory committee members for the Amazon Rainforest Journalism Fund, which provides grants and workshops for journalists reporting for a range of media reaching local, national, and regional audiences in the region.
+To learn more about the story of the founding committee and origins of the Amazon RJF, see here.

 Any questions about the Amazon Rainforest Journalism Fund?
 Contact Verónica Goyzueta, the Amazon Regional Coordinator, via email at firstname.lastname@example.org.